walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 Before we go any further we need to discuss branch protection.

-[Branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) is an optional feature of paid Github accounts that ... you guessed it: protects branches.
+[Branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) is an optional feature of paid GitHub accounts that ... you guessed it: protects branches.
 We want to protect the main branch in two ways:

 1. Ensure all plan steps are "good" before we can merge
 2. Ensure the plans we see are up-to-date before we merge